RevenueCat/purchases-unity/README.md

    - Download the `external-dependency-manager-latest.unitypackage` from the root of the https://github.com/googlesamples/unity-jar-resolver repo.
    - Import that `unitypackage` to your project.

    After that you can install OpenUPM-CLI following the instructions [here](https://openupm.com/docs/getting-started.html).
 Once OpenUPM is installed, you can execute `openupm add com.revenuecat.purchases-unity` in your project root folder which will add the package dependency and the OpenUPM registry to your project.
 Note that this system will not currently work if you're using Unity IAP directly.
+If you are using it, use the second approach instead.

 - Alternatively, you can download and import our own `Purchases.unitypackage` from our [releases github page](https://github.com/RevenueCat/purchases-unity/releases).
 Note that if you are using this plugin alongside Unity IAP, you need to use `Purchases-UnityIAP.unitypackage`.